Giovani Bernard: 2020 season

 During Week 8, Bernard recorded a rushing touchdown and a receiving touchdown against the Tennessee Titans in a 31–20 victory.
 In Week 15 against the Pittsburgh Steelers on Monday Night Football, Bernard recorded 97 yards from scrimmage, one rushing touchdown, and one receiving touchdown during the 27–17 victory.
 He finished the 2020 season with 124 carries for 416 yards and three touchdowns to go along with 47 receptions for 355 yards and three touchdowns.

 The Bengals released Bernard on April 1, 2021.

 Tampa Bay Buccaneers

+2021 season

 Bernard signed with the Tampa Bay Buccaneers on April 14, 2021.
 He suffered a hip injury in Week 14 and was placed on injured reserve on December 14.
 Bernard finished the 2021 season with eight carries for 58 yards to go along with 23 receptions for 123 yards and three touchdowns.
 He was activated on January 15, 2022, for the Wild Card Round against the Philadelphia Eagles.
 Bernard scored a rushing touchdown in the 31–15 victory.

+2022 season

 On April 1, 2022, Bernard re-signed with the Buccaneers.
-He suffered an ankle injury in Week 2 of the 2022 season and was placed on injured reserve on September 21.
+He suffered an ankle injury in Week 2 and was placed on injured reserve on September 21.
 Bernard was activated on November 26.